-We have now visited en famille twice: once in springtime (with a 4 year old and a one year old), with all the beautiful spring blossom set magainst a blue sky, and again this past weekend (with two walking youngsters this time!), a somewhat overcast and cold autumnal day this time – but the leaves were beginning to change colour and it was still a lovely visit and refreshing walk!
+We have now visited en famille twice: once in 🌷 springtime (with a 4 year old and a one year old), with all the beautiful spring blossom set against a blue sky, and again in 🍁 autumn (with two walking youngsters that time!), on a somewhat overcast and cold autumnal – but the leaves were beginning to change colour and it was still a lovely visit and refreshing walk!

 La Ferme de Mikerne

 The old farmhouse itself hosts a permanent exhibition, as well as changing temporary exhibitions:

 🖼 permanent exhibition: ⛰ « Le Salève, une montagne et des hommes » – this exhibition, with its story cabane and interactive games, is aimed at children from 4 to 12 years.
 It explains the history of the Salève mountain: the importance of its proximity to Geneva, the curiosity of scientists and sportsmen and women;

 🖼 temporary exhibition: each year or so there is a new temporary exhibition and the current exhibition is « 4 Saisons » . . . where you can discover the sights and smells of the changing seasons / aimed at 3 to 7 year olds / price: 2€, FREE for children under 6 years;